nosas/blog/deep_learning_python/ch2/article.md

               metrics=["accuracy"])
 ```

-We understand that `sparse_categorical_crossentropy` is the loss function that's used as to calculate the loss score.
+We understand that `sparse_categorical_crossentropy` is the loss function that's used to calculate the loss score.
 The loss score is used as a feedback signal for learning the weight tensors.
 During the training phase, the training loop will attempt to minimize the loss score.